fingerprintjs/fingerprint-pro-server-api-openapi/CONTRIBUTING.md

 ## Demo app

-Code of demo application you can find in [src](src) folder.
+Code of demo application can be found in [src](src) folder.
 It uses [Swagger UI](https://github.com/swagger-api/swagger-ui) to render schema and provide sandbox.

 ## Validation